MicrosoftDocs/memdocs/memdocs/intune/enrollment/automated-device-enrollment-shared-device-mode.md

 * [Single-sign on (SSO) app extension settings](../configuration/device-features-configure.md#single-sign-on-app-extension)

 ## Step 5: Assign the Microsoft Authenticator app
 Assign the Microsoft Authenticator app to targeted devices.
 Assign the app as *required* to **All devices**.
 Then add the assignment filter you created in [Step 3](#step-3-create-an-assignment-filter).
-You must have purchased the Microsoft Authenticator app through an Apple volume-purchase program, such as Apple Business Manager or Apple School Manager.
+You must have purchased the Microsoft Authenticator app through an Apple volume-purchase program.

 For more information about assigning a volume-purchased app, see [Assign a volume purchased app](../apps/vpp-apps-ios.md#assign-a-volume-purchased-app).

 ## Step 6: Distribute devices

 Shared devices, which are enrolled without user affinity, require minimal user interaction from the frontline worker.
-Upon receiving the device, the frontline work will need to open the Microsoft Authenticator app to make sure the device is in shared device mode.
+Upon receiving the device, the frontline worker will need to open the Microsoft Authenticator app to make sure the device is in shared device mode.

 [!INCLUDE [users-dont-like-enroll](../includes/users-dont-like-enroll.md)]